 It’s Parents Weekend at CMU!

-Kate gets a job at a record store and meets Marc (Austin Abrams).
+Kate gets a job at a record store and meets Marc.

 He quickly becomes controlling and possessive because Kate Pearson cannot have nice things.

-He tells his mother over voice-mail, if you can even believe this child.
+He tells his mother on an answering machine, if you can even believe this child.

 Rebecca and Kate move out of the Apartment of Sadness and into a new home.